Getting Started with REM

 All requests must include the X-API-Key header.

-/collectionsCreate a collection{"name": "products", "dimension": 384, "metric": "cosine"}/collectionsList collections/collections/{name}Delete a collection/collections/{name}/vectors/upsertUpsert vectors{"vectors": [{"id": "v1", "values": [...], "metadata": {...}}]}/collections/{name}/vectors/queryQuery vectors{"vector": [...], "top_k": 10, "filter": {...}}/collections/{name}/vectors/fetchFetch vectors by ID{"ids": ["v1", "v2"]}/collections/{name}/vectors/deleteDelete vectors{"ids": ["v1"]}Rate Limits
+/collectionsCreate a collection{"name": "products", "dimension": 384, "metric": "cosine", "encrypted_fields": ["email"]}/collectionsList collections/collections/{id}Get collection details/collections/{id}Delete a collection/collections/{id}/vectors/upsertUpsert vectors{"vectors": [{"id": "v1", "values": [...], "metadata": {...}}]}/collections/{id}/vectors/queryQuery vectors{"vector": [...], "top_k": 10, "filter": {...}, "query_text": "keywords", "hybrid_alpha": 0.5, "include_values": false}/collections/{id}/vectors/query/batchBatch query (max 10){"queries": [{"vector": [...], "top_k": 5}, {"query_text": "...", "top_k": 3}]}/collections/{id}/vectors/fetchFetch vectors by ID{"ids": ["v1", "v2"]}/collections/{id}/vectors/deleteDelete vectors{"ids": ["v1"]}Rate Limits

-| Plan | Requests/min | Max Vectors/Upsert |
+| Plan | Requests/min | Max Vectors/Upsert | Batch Queries |

-| Free | 60 | 100 |
+| Free | 60 | 100 | 10 per call |

-| Pro | 600 | 1,000 |
+| Pro | 600 | 1,000 | 10 per call |

-| Business | 6,000 | 10,000 |
+| Business | 6,000 | 10,000 | 10 per call |

 Need help?
 Join our Discord or email support@getrem.online